zhengping97/movies-app/README.md

 # Create React App
 The movies-app (Movie Search) is simple frontend web application build with reactjs that allows user to search the movie title and view the details of the movie.
-The movies detail and poster were retrieved from http://www.omdbapi.com/.
+The movie details and poster were retrieved from http://www.omdbapi.com/.
 The OMDb API is a RESTful web service to obtain movie information, all content and images on the site are contributed and maintained by the users.
 Following are resources used to build the application:
 ##### 1. Nodejs: https://nodejs.org/
 ##### 2. Visual Studio Code: https://code.visualstudio.com/
 ##### 3. BootStrap: https://getbootstrap.com/